Strategic Hiring under Algorithmic Monoculture: Conclusion and Discussion

 Lastly, we discuss several assumptions of our model, and corresponding limitations and future directions.

-\textbf{One-shot process.} One of the main assumption of our model is that hiring is a one-shot process where all firms make one set of interview decisions, which then lead to hiring decisions.
+\paragraph{One-shot process.} One of the main assumption of our model is that hiring is a one-shot process where all firms make one set of interview decisions, which then lead to hiring decisions.
 In reality, the hiring process may take multiple stages, where firms that fail to hire in the initial round may revisit the pool of candidates to interview additional applicants.
-At the opposite extreme, hiring could culminate in a stable matching, achieved through numerous iterations (e.g., via the deferred acceptance algorithm).
-This requires that provisional matches formed in earlier rounds can be broken if a blocking pair arises.
+At the opposite extreme, hiring outcomes could result from a stable matching, achieved through numerous iterations (e.g., via the deferred acceptance algorithm).
 Our work focuses on the ``one-shot'' nature of the hiring process and the congestion it induces.
 Real-world hiring likely falls between these two extremes, with limited rounds of iteration that neither resolve all congestion issues nor achieve full stability.
 We leave as an interesting direction to analyze a model that interpolates between these two regimes.

+\paragraph{Homogeneous firm-side utility.} We also assume that the firm receives equal utility from hiring any applicant, as long as they pass the interview.
+In reality, an applicant's profile is multi-dimensional, and a firm may incur different utilities from different profiles.
+We believe that assuming equal utility from all hires is a good approximation of hiring practices for roles with many positions (e.g., entry-level software engineering), whereas this may not be a good assumption for a specialized position (e.g., a C-suite role).

-\textbf{Estimating utilities.} Our analysis highlights the importance of providing firms with information about applicant congestion levels to improve decision-making.
+\paragraph{Estimating utilities.} Our analysis highlights the importance of providing firms with information about applicant congestion levels to improve decision-making.
 In our model, since we assume that the utility for interviewing an applicant is $U_n(s)$, a firm can exactly compute this utility if they have access to both $n$ and $s$.
 However, in reality, there are many factors that prohibit this exact calculation.
-First, the exact form of $U_n(s)$ depends on the decision scheme (e.g., $\theta \in \{\corr, \indep\}$).
+First, the exact form of $U_n(s)$ depends on the decision scheme (e.g., $\theta \in \{\textsc{corr}, \indep\}$).
 Firms may know exactly which regime they are in, and the regime may lie in between the two we consider.
 Even so, we believe our results are still significant in that the utilities heavily depend on \textit{both} $s$ and $n$, and therefore having access to $n$ can greatly help the firm make decisions.
 For example, if two applicants have the same value of $n$ but the first applicant has a higher score, then clearly the first applicant dominates the second, even if the exact form of $U_n(s)$ is unknown.